itsfuad/walrus/readme.md

 ```

 # Running the compiler

+## Install Go
+To run the compiler, you need to have go installed.
+You can download it from [here](https://golang.org/dl/)

+## Testing a walrus file
 To test a walrus file, you need to open `main.go` and change the `filePath` variable to the path of the file you want to test.
 ```go
 func main() {